RAKWireless/wisblock-python/sensors/rak13003/rak13003-blink/README.md

 ```
 python rak13003-blink.py
 ```
+You will see the led conncted to RAK13003 is blinking with the frequency of 1 Hz for 5 seconds.
 After that you can leave the virtual environment by typing `deactivate`.
 To activate the virtual environment again you just have to `source .env/bin/activate` and run the script.
 No need to install the dependencies again since they will be already installed in the virtual environment.